 - Award $1000 scholarships to three local high school graduates

-- Host a Pony World Series Team for a picnic
+- Support the Pony World Series

 - Sell concessions for Pony Baseball at the Lion John Duskey Concession Stand at the Pony World Series

 - Sponsor 3 campers each year to Beacon Lodge

 - Donate to 2000 Turkey Fund

 - Maintain the Lions Pavilion at Washington Park